The Beyond Shakespeare Podcast Presents…

 The Rising to the Crown of Richard III by Himself (via Giles Fletcher) – a fairly conventional rise of the tyrant version of his story, conveniently stopping just prior to the battle itself.
 Performed by David Ault.

-Bosworth Field – live show to come, but we have produced a rough exploring session to work through the text.
+Bosworth Field – live show above, but we have also produced a rough exploring session to work through the text.

 There are other works to come, including looks at another earlier Bosworth Field text, similar to Lady Bessy, and even an epic Latin play.
+There were also ballads on Richard, which can be heard via the wonderful Passamezzo.
 Work on Richard specific sections of historical work The Mirror for Magistrates will become public, but for the moment live on the patreon feed.